MSW Online Option

 How does the MSW Online Option work?

-Students complete the MSW degree with a focus on Practice and Leadership with Communities and Organizations over the course of 3 years, taking 6-9 credits per term (fall, winter, spring, summer).
+Students complete the MSW degree over the course of 3 years, taking 6-9 credits per term (fall, winter, spring, summer).
+The MSW Online Option has two advanced concentrations to choose from, Health Across the Lifespan or Practice and Leadership with Communities and Organizations.
 Students follow a prescribed course sequence outlined in the Online Course Map.

 What is the admissions process for the Online Option?